 The Bridge Hotel

 The Bridge Hotel.
 Photos from a 1920s brochure.
-Postcard, front and back, probably from the 1910s (postage for a postcard was 1/2d, until 1918) with a list of amenities on the reverse.
+Postcard, front and back, probably from the 1920s with a list of amenities on the reverse.
 Currently Harvester Restaurant (2018)

-According to her great-great grandson, Fanny Cordelia Mutton was a Hotel Manageress of a few different Hotels including the Bridge Hotel, Wheatley in 1926. she had married Joseph Henry Pleming; at some point they separated and Fanny took up with an Arthur John Foster and they seemed to go as man & wife for some years although never actually married.
+According to her great-great grandson, Fanny Cordelia Mutton was a Hotel Manageress of a few different hotels including the Bridge Hotel, Wheatley in 1926.
+She had married Joseph Henry Pleming in 1899; at some point they separated (he remarried in 1911) and Fanny took up with an Arthur John Foster and they seemed to go as man & wife for some years although there is no record.
 In February 1926, they made an application for a liquour licence but this was refused.
 Fanny was the proprietress who filed for bankruptcy of the Bridge Hotel at the end of 1926.
-The write-up on bankruptcy and the claim against the council suggests that Fanny Foster (as she called herself) had no business experience, had over-paid for the property (taking account of the mortgages on it) and was under-capitalised, In desperation, the creditors made a claim against Oxfordshire Council, but it was regarded as laughable.
+The (separate) write-up on bankruptcy and the claim against the council suggests that Fanny Foster (as she called herself) had no business experience, had over-paid for the property (taking account of the mortgages on it) and was under-capitalised, In desperation, the creditors made a claim against Oxfordshire Council (see separate report), but it was regarded as laughable.

 Also, according to the same informant, his grandmother's aunt & uncle, Lily & Walter Balding, lived in a wooden hut on the river at Wheatley, shown in one of the photos.